 Alternatively, you can take the A11 motorway towards Le Mans, then A81 towards Fougères, and finally A84 towards Caen.

-The second option is quite longer compared to the former but it gives opportunities of seeing various popular attractions along the way.
+The second option is quite longer compared to the former but it gives opportunities to see various popular attractions along the way.

 As I mentioned above, you won’t be able to go in your car to the entrance of Mont Saint Michel.